Wed 19 July to Sat 22 July

-For one week, take a journey through the heart of Glen Innes, and Maybury Reserve along a flax-lined pathway surrounded by thousands of sparkling fairylights.
+Over four nights, take a journey through the heart of Glen Innes, and Maybury Reserve along a flax-lined pathway surrounded by thousands of sparkling fairylights.
 This leads to 24 light pieces including jellyfish, kissing deer, kiwis, diving dolphins, fireflys, waterfall and lots of magical scenes of New Zealand imagery.

 This event revives the tradition of giving thanks for the harvest - and celebrating and preparing for the New Year planting season.

 The lights are turned on at 6pm and it’s a great free activity for all ages.

 The Light Trail starts from Te Oro Music and Arts Centre.
 No entry fee.
 The light trail is open every night, rain or shine until 9pm.
 It operates in a one way anti clock wise direction and the trail can be entered from any one of four entry points,